 Terms Related definitions Claim Any message or representation, including pictorial, graphic or symbolic representation, in any form (product label, packaging, advertisement, specifications, product inserts), which states, suggests or implies that the product has particular characteristic(s) or effect(s) that is/are not inherent to the product and/or is not generally present in similar products.
-The following list of examples of the particular characteristic(s) and/or effects doesn't claim to be exhaustive: nature or composition (e.g. organic, "natural", "free from", "source of", "reduced", etc.) standards of identity for products (e.g. meat products, specific labels, etc.) origin or provenance (e.g., "made in,", "product of,", PDO/PGI etc.) methods of processing (e.g. fairtrade, religious claims, etc.) specific properties, structure and/or function related to a risk reduction for customers and/or consumers (e.g. effects for customers and/or consumers (e.g. anti-aging effect in cosmetics, extend shell diseases, prevent the contamination by spoilage or pathogen microorganisms, etc.) specific properties, benefits and/or effects for customers and/or consumers due to the usage of the product (e.g. anti-aging effect in cosmetics, extend shell life of food in packaging, improving or modifying a physiological function or biological activity associated with health in food, etc.) Claims linked to the product can be declared only if: evidential support is available to demonstrate their accuracy, honesty, fairness and legal compliance they are approved to be used by the relevant authority, when applicable clear and understandable information is provided to the users (customer, consumer and/or end-user, as applicable) about the particular characteristic(s) and/or effect(s) declared in regard to the intended use of the product.
+The following list of examples of the particular characteristic(s) and/or effects doesn't claim to be exhaustive: nature or composition (e.g. organic, "natural", "free from", "source of", "reduced", etc.) standards of identity for products (e.g. meat products, specific labels, etc.) origin or provenance (e.g. "made in", "product of", PDO/PGI etc.) methods of processing (e.g. fairtrade, religious claims, etc.) specific properties, structure and/or function related to a risk reduction for customers and/or consumers (e.g. related to prevent or reduce the risk of health diseases, prevent the contamination by spoilage or pathogen microorganisms, etc.) specific properties, benefits and/or effects for customers and/or consumers due to the usage of the product (e.g. anti-aging effect in cosmetics, extend shelf life of food in packaging, improving or modifying a physiological function or biological activity associated with health in food, etc.) Claims linked to the product can be declared only if: evidential support is available to demonstrate their accuracy, honesty, fairness and legal compliance they are approved to be used by the relevant authority, when applicable clear and understandable information is provided to the users (customer, consumer and/or end-user, as applicable) about the particular characteristic(s) and/or effect(s) declared in regard to the intended use of the product.
+Note: in case of claims and information to be added in the scope of the IFS PACsecure certificate, see chapter 2.2, Part 1.
 Cleaning The removal of soil, residue, dirt, grease or other objectionable matter.
 Company Any establishment which can be constituted by one or several production sites in which any stage of production and distribution of product is carried out.
 The company can have one or several legal entities registered and/or approved by the relevant authority on behalf of the business operator.
-Composition Quantified list of raw materials/components used to define the semi-finished or the finished product and how these are brought together (e.g. batch formula- tion, configuration, etc.).
+Composition Quantified list of raw materials/components used to define the semi-finished or the finished product and how these are brought together (e.g. batch formulation, configuration, etc.).
 Contamination Introduction or occurrence of a contaminant in product or product environment.
 A contaminant can be any biological, chemical or physical agent, foreign material, or any other substances not intentionally added to product that may compromise product safety or suitability.
-Contamination can also mean correla- tion of wrapping among themselves.
+Contamination can also mean correlation of wrapping among themselves.
 Contractor A company or person who is contracted by the company to carry out work for the site.